ippontech/blog-usa/posts/centralized-rules-execution-server.md

 - ### Deployment architecture
 The rules engine is deployed into the existing AWS ECS infrastructure as a spring boot application.
 The service has access to the AWS EFS service so that it can store its state in the metadata file on the network so that it can recover from unexpected restarts.

-The service has access to the internal maven repository so that it can access the rules artifacts and load them as Kie Containers.
-Each Kie Container represents one set of rules maintained by a project team.
+The service has access to the internal Maven repository so that it can access the rules artifacts and load them as KIE Containers.
+Each KIE Container represents one set of rules maintained by a project team.

 The service has access to the customer's LDAP to support security and authorizations, so that only the authorized users have access to update the rules.

 ![alt](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/01/Kie_Server.png)

 - ### Development architecture
 Each development team is responsible for the maintaining their rules.
-These rules are maintained in the git repository as maven projects.
+These rules are maintained in the git repository as Maven projects.
 The project contains the rules files in `.drl` or `.xls` formats along with any dependencies which are maintained in the `pom.xml` such as POJO's used in the rules, or any other utilities used in the rules files.

 The project is configured to be built and packaged using the existing Jenkins pipeline into a `jar` file.
-The built artifact is then pushed into the internal maven repository and complies to the existing release management process.
+The built artifact is then pushed into the internal Maven repository and complies to the existing release management process.

 ![alt](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/01/Kie_Container_Process.png)